Does this ADHD chaos sound like you?

-• You procrastinate until the last minute, and then scramble to make the deadline.
+• You procrastinate until the last minute, and then panic & scramble to make the deadline, swearing all along that you’ll never do it again…only to end up in the same place next month.

-There’s so much more to ADHD than the classic cartoon image of a kid who can’t sit still in class (think Dennis the Menace or Calvin from Calvin & Hobbes).
-ADHD can look wildly different in adults—and if it’s gone undiagnosed, it can quietly wreak havoc on your relationships, career, confidence, and self-esteem.
+Sometimes ADHD doesn’t look like the old Dennis the Menace stereotype, so we don’t even know we have it and just assume there’s something wrong with us.
+But ADHD can look wildly different in adults—and if it’s gone undiagnosed, it can quietly wreak havoc on your relationships, career, confidence, and self-esteem.

 What is ADHD?